Find the right IT certification

 - What is the recertification requirement?

-In order to ensure that our certifications are meaningful and valuable indicators of candidates’ skills, Microsoft has implemented a recertification requirement for the MCSE, MCSD, and MCSM certifications.
-MCSE and MCSM candidates will be required to recertify every three years, while MCSD candidates will recertify every two years.
-Initially, recertification requires passing one or two exams.
-Microsoft is exploring other recertification options and will announce those options as appropriate.
+In order to ensure that our certifications are meaningful and valuable indicators of candidates’ skills, Microsoft has implemented a recertification requirement for the MCSE and MCSD certifications.
+MCSE candidates will be required to recertify every three years, while MCSD candidates will recertify every two years.
+Recertification currently requires passing one exam.

 MCSA certifications do not require recertification.